-MONDAY'S MEETING .- An open air meeting was held at the Railway Station, Duddesten-row, on Monday evening, at half-past seven.
+MONDAY'S MEETING .- An open air meeting was held at the Railway Station, Duddeston-row, on Monday evening, at half-past seven.
 Mr. George White addressed them at great length, and explained the manner in which the working classes were oppressed and plundered by the present system.
-He showed the utter hopelessness of looking to the present Parliament for ham entering heart and soul into the present struggle for life and liberty.
-He called on every man present to join the National Charter Association, and use their HEYWOOD.-Mr. M. Roberts of Bury, delivered a claring his determination of holding a meeting on that sion with those who thought proper to accompany him enrol their names.
-A number of men present wished to form a procession then, but it was ultimately agreed the meeting separated.
-Executive.
-After which Mr. O Connor's letter to and a conversation took place as to the best mode of strengthening the Chartist cause in Birmingham; after which the meeting separated.
+He showed the utter hopelessness of looking to the present Parliament for MYTHOLMROYD .- A public meeting was held an amelioration of their condition, and dwelt with bours to follow their example, and concluded by de-HEYWOOD.-Mr. M. Roberts of Bury, delivered a claring his determination of holding a meeting on that to defer it whilst next Monday evening, when all those "That we, the members of the Stroud Charter Asso- cally Chartists, who refused to starve magnaniwho are tired of slavery, and anxious for freedom, are ciation, viewing the wars at China and India as unholy, mously.
+On the other side was Pickinninny Currin expected to attend.
+Down with tyranny!
+ASSOCIATION ROOM, ASTON STREET.-The usual room, in Aston-street, on Monday evening last.
+An the meeting separated.